[KTM]

 Perhaps.
 Let’s just say that, before too long, you will see a full new range of WP Pro Components.

-KTM’s all-new XPLOR PDS shock is 20mm shorter, but it retains the same 103mm of shaft stroke.
+KTM’s all-new XPLOR PDS shock is 20mm shorter (and 380g lighter), but it retains the same 103mm of shaft stroke.
 There’s also a new hydro-stop system to improve bottoming resistance, a CFD-optimised asymmetrical main piston, and hand-adjustable clickers all-round.

 With all the focus on the new CC fork, many seem to have overlooked that the 2024 KTM enduro models also get a completely new PDS shock!